InspMaurice/co2-of-front/README.md

 co2Component.doCheck()
 ```

-need to be done every X time, for example in angular,
+You'll need to call this function every X ms, depending on your own preferences.
+This is the simpliest way in angular.
 ```typescript
 ngDoCheck() {
     this.co2Component.doCheck();